Introduction to Git In 16 Minutes

 Now, this is the last piece of our puzzle.

-So let's say you have created a new branch separate from the master branch of your project that you want to work on. after you've fully implemented and tested a new feature in your code, you would want to merge those changes to the stable branch of your project (which is usually the default master branch).
+branch of your project that you want to work on. after you've fully implemented and tested a new feature in your code, you would want to merge those changes to the stable branch of your project (which is usually the default master

 How do we do that?
 It's easy.
 To merge the changes from a different branch into your current branch, you can use this command: